For Immediate Release: September 26, 2022

 Resources for Survivors

-If you or someone you know is in need of support during this time please reach out to any of the resources below:
+If you or someone you know is in need of support or would like to get involved please reach out to any of the resources below:

 - National Sexual Assault Hotline: 800-656-HOPE (4673) or Chat Online